IvanTheSeafood/Pygame_Touhou_DRL/README.md

 - The first thing you see when you open the game

 ### GameScene
-- The actual place where the gameplay's happening
+- The actual place where the gameplay`s happening

 ### ScoreboardScene
 - The scene that tells you that you died and you suck